jcs-instructor/mobtimer/proposal-npmjs.md

 Phase 2

+- Remove symlink
+- Get frontend working
-- Move mobtimer-backend/src/client dependencies on mobtimer-backend/src into mobtimer-backend/src
+- Move mobtimer-backend/src/client to mobtimer-api
+- Move any dependent files
+- Move src files to src dir
+- Create a package.json
-- create a npmjs module from mobtimer-backend that you can install with yarn
+- create a npmjs module from mobtimer-client that you can install with yarn
 - Change import from src/client/xxx to import from <package name>